camunda-community-hub/camunda-space-traders/README.md

 the [Quickstart guide](https://docs.spacetraders.io/quickstart/new-game).
 It is a great interactive tutorial that teaches the primary steps and concepts of the game.

-While doing the tutorial, you will realize that it follows a kind of process.
+While doing the tutorial, you may realize that it follows a kind of process.
 And, this process can be executed and automated using the Camunda stack. 💡

 You can choose between different ways depending on your interests, skills, and time: